iulim29/SocialBook/README.md

 What I managed to do:

--better understanding of how Django works /n
+-better understanding of how Django works

--better understandinging of Git and its conflicts /n
+-better understandinging of Git and its conflicts

+#

 What is this project?
 It's a very basic copy a social media site ( eg. Instagram).

-You can:/n
+You can:
--create and customize your profile;/n
+-create and customize your profile;

--upload photos;/n
+-upload photos;

--follow other users, like and even download their posts;/n -search them and get them suggested
+-follow other users, like and even download their posts;

+-search them and get them suggested